SainsburyWellcomeCentre/aeon_template/src/tutorials/workflow_01_camera.md

 ### Group: `Devices`

 **Purpose**: The Devices group configures and initialises connections with the experimental hardware.
-Here a  clock, the camera controller, and a camera.
-It's the interface between software and the real-world action in your arena.
+To start with here, we instantiate the several [Harp](https://harp-tech.org/) devices: [Timestamp Generator](https://github.com/harp-tech/device.timestampgeneratorgen3), a [Camera Controller](https://github.com/harp-tech/device.cameracontroller), and a camera.

 ![1-camera-devices](../../docs/workflowImages/1.2-camera-devices.svg)

-#### `TimestampGenerator`
+#### SubGroup:`TimestampGenerator`

-Configures and controls a Harp [TimestampGenerator](https://github.com/harp-tech/device.timestampgeneratorgen3).
-This device provides a common clock signal to sycnhronise the data streams and other hardware.
+Configures a Harp [TimestampGenerator](https://github.com/harp-tech/device.timestampgeneratorgen3) which provides a common clock signal to sycnhronize the data streams and other hardware.

 #> **Note**
 > This function can also be achieved with a [Clock Synchronizer](https://github.com/harp-tech/device.clocksynchronizer) device, for which a dedicated `IncludeWorkflow` `Aeon.Acquisition:ClockSynchronizer.bonsai` is also available and can be exchanged for the `TimestampGenerator` group.